StarPlayrX/Virtual-Multi-Mouse/README.md

 Get ready player one.
 No hard encoded, hard to type event-mouse names.
 MM will hunt them down for you making the setup ultra easy.
 There's no editing after you swap out new mouse, trackball or spinner.
 No need to configure the mouse input for a single 1 player game.

+Future: Looking into F4 and F5 resets to see if we can do something creative with that.

 Like Batocera, it's plug and play.
 Need to change your hardware configuration?
 Simply reboot or restart your game.

 🐭👾🖲️ Easy installation